Series / Seventeen Moments of Spring

 - Guile Hero: Stirlitz only directly kills a single person in the entire series.
 It's not that he's afraid of fighting - he's a trained Center officer, after all - but he knows his mission is to gather intelligence and that, if he had to start gunning down mooks, he'd have failed.

-- Historical-Domain Character: All the Nazi high leadership, as well as Stalin.
+- Historical-Domain Character: All the Nazi high leadership, as well as Stalin, Molotov, British ambassador Archibald Kerr, and Allen Dulles.

 - Kick the Son of a Bitch: Stirlitz shooting Agent Klaus.

-- Mook-Face Turn: A guard reminded of his own child by Kat's baby goes into a rage and kills the SS-woman and her superior officer when the former offers the sadistic choice below.
+- Mook–Face Turn: Helmut, reminded of his own child by Kat's baby goes into a rage and kills the SS-woman and her superior officer when the former offers the sadistic choice below.

 - Nazi Nobleman: The main character claims to be this.
 His German alias is Max Otto Von Stirlitz.